oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 A PINGRESP packet is the response to a PINGREQ packet and means "yes I am alive".
 PINGREQ packets flow in either direction, sent either by a connected client or the gateway. it has only a header and no variable part.

-A PINGRESP packet is also sent by a Gateway to inform a sleeping CLient that it has no more buffered packets for that Client.
+A PINGRESP packet is also sent by a Gateway to inform a sleeping Client that it has no more buffered packets for that Client.

 #### 3.1.22.1 Length & Packet Type